-Forshey Prostok represents this oilfield manufacturing company in a liquidating Chapter 11 case.
+Forshey Prostok represented this oilfield manufacturing company in a liquidating Chapter 11 case.
 Forshey Prostok assisted the CRO in a sale of substantially all of the Company's assets.
 This case was made extremely challenging by the extremely depressed nature of the oilfield service industry during the entire time the case was pending.

 Forshey Prostok served as Debtor's counsel for Frac Specialists, LLC in a jointly administered Chapter 11 case in the Fort Worth Division of the United States Bankruptcy Court for the Northern District of Texas.
 Frac Specialists primarily operated as a leading oilfield service provider, with over $200 million in revenue, serving the oil and gas exploration and production industry in the Permian basin, the largest oil producing basin in the United States.

 Forshey Prostok represents the One Source debtors, which are part of a corporate family that provides industrial services and rental equipment to businesses in the oil and gas, refining, manufacturing, pipeline, shipping, and construction industries.
 The debtors' jointly-administered bankruptcy cases involve a number of issues stemming from cash flow problems precipitated, in part, by the terms of the debtors' financing agreements and the precipitous drop in oil prices and its negative impact on oil and gas and related business activity.
 Forshey Prostok is assisting the debtors in all aspects of their chapter 11 case, including successfully negotiating agreed orders for adequate protection with the debtors' secured lenders and defeating a motion filed by the United States Trustee seeking the appointment of a chapter 11 trustee.